 My practice is located in Clintonville; a neighborhood in Columbus, Ohio.
 I provide individual counseling and psychotherapy to adults (ages 18-64).
 I also offer consultation and supervision for mental health professionals and lead workshops for healthcare organizations on culturally-competent services.
 My research interests include the intersection of culture, spirituality, bereavement, and psychological adjustment.
 I am fully bilingual and offer services in English and/or Spanish.

-I earned a doctorate (PhD) in Counseling Psychology from Andrews University (Berrien Springs, Michigan) and completed a doctoral internship in professional psychology at The Ohio State University (Columbus, Ohio).
-My bachelor's degree (BA, Theology) is from Universidad Adventista de las Antillas (Mayagüez, Puerto Rico).
+I earned a doctorate (PhD) in Counseling Psychology from Andrews University (Berrien Springs, MI) and completed a doctoral internship in health service psychology at The Ohio State University (Columbus, OH).
+I also hold a master's degree in counseling (University of Phoenix, Puerto Rico Campus, Guaynabo, PR, USA) and a bachelor's degree in theology (Universidad Adventista de las Antillas (Mayagüez, PR, USA).

 I am a licensed psychologist (LP) in the states of Ohio and Michigan.
-I am also licensed to practice professional counseling and provide training supervision in Ohio and Florida (LPCC-S, LMHC).
-I have more than 15 years of experience working at university counseling centers, community mental health, and private practice.
+In addition, I am licensed to practice mental health counseling and provide training supervision in Ohio and Florida (LPCC-S, LMHC).
+I have more than 17 years of experience working at university counseling centers, community mental health, and private practice.
 Currently, I serve as a senior staff psychologist at The Ohio State University Counseling and Consultation Service and as an embedded psychologist at the Moritz College of Law.
-I am a member of the American Psychological Association, the National Latina/o Psychological Association, and the American Counseling Association.
+I am a member of the American Psychological Association, the National Latina/o Psychological Association, the American Counseling Association, and the Ohio Psychological Association.

 I grew up in Puerto Rico and love to visit the island to spend time with family and friends.
 In my free time, I enjoy road trips through country roads, landscape photography, watching movies, and spending time with my family.